Dean Woods OAM was inducted into the Sport Australia Hall of Fame in 2000 as an Athlete Member for his contribution to the sport of cycling.

-Dean Woods is one of Australia’s most successful cyclists of the modern era.
+Dean Woods was one of Australia’s most successful cyclists of the modern era.
 During his career he set one world record and four national records, and won 20 national titles and 15 state championships.
-He was three-time world cycling champion.
+He was three-time world cycling champion and had won one gold, one silver and two bronze at three Olympic Games.

 In 1983 Dean was the national individual pursuit champion.
 He also won the individual pursuit at the Junior World Championships in New Zealand, and defended this in 1984 in France.
 That same year, Dean was selected in the 1984 Los Angeles Olympic Games team.